ianknauer/email-builder/_docs/pages/invitation.md

 ---
 title: Invitation
 description: Are you inviting someone to a thing we're doing?
-RSVPS, ETC. This is the template to use for that!
+RSVPS, Invites, ETC...
 ---

 ## Invitation